Kr1sHao/GameScience/Codebase/README.md

   - `index.html`: The main HTML file for the web-based prompter.
   - `script.js`: JavaScript file that handles the communication between the Arduino and the prompter.
   - `styles.css`: Styling for the prompter interface.

+### Project Structure
+  - `Codebase/: Contains the main project code files and Arduino implementation.
+  - `Interview Transcript/: Includes transcripts from initial interviews.
+  - `Photos/: Contains image resources related to the course this semester.
+  - `Poster/: Displays the poster used for the Trade Show.
+  - `Prototyping Process Builds/: Files documenting the prototyping process of the project.
+  - `Questionnaire Data/: Contains data collected from questionnaires.

 ### Additional Documentation and Resources